Wolves in the Throne Room: Two Hunters and Black Cascade (2007–2010)

 Two Hunters received critical acclaim, with reviewers praising the band's subtle blending of conventional metal and post-rock genres.

 Their third album Black Cascade was released in March 2009, again through Southern Lord.
-The album featured a much rawer and more stripped-down sound, and the band has said that they "wanted to record an album that focussed on guitar, drums and vocals, rather than studio explorations."
+The album featured a much rawer and more stripped-down sound.
 After the release of Black Cascade, the band began a period of touring in the United States and Europe supporting Sunn O))), Earth, and Weedeater.
 The band played at both 2008 and 2009 Roadburn Festivals, Hellfest, Graspop, and Roskilde.
 Roadburn released a Live at Roadburn 2008 album in early 2009.

 Wolves in the Throne Room were chosen by Godspeed You!
 Black Emperor for the 2010 All Tomorrow's Parties festival held in Minehead, UK.

 Celestial Lineage, Celestite (2011–2016)

 The band released their fourth full-length album Celestial Lineage on September 13, 2011, again produced by Randall Dunn.
 This record was the first that the band wrote and recorded as a two-piece.